sramteke171/hw-express-params/README.md

 <hr>

 ## Fibonacci Continued
-1. Take in a number that will refer to the index of a Fibonacci number.
+1. Instead, take in a number that will refer to the index of a Fibonacci number.
 Print out the Fibonacci number that is located at that index.

 ```
 Example: